DeFiHackLabs/blazctf-2024-writeup/writeup/i-love-revmc.md

 }
 ```

-At runtime the size of `CfgEnv` and `TxEnv` are larger than the size when building IR code, so the memory address of `blob_hashes` field in `TxEnv` is different.
-After printing the struct and size, we can find the actual shift is 48 bytes, which means `blob_hashes` field in `TxEnv` is 48 bytes ahead of the expected position of JIT Compiler.
-It makes the calculated memory address of `blob_hashes[i]` pointing to the previous field in `TxEnv`, which is `gas_priority_fee`.
+At runtime, the sizes of `CfgEnv` and `TxEnv` are larger than their sizes when building the IR code, so the memory address of the `blob_hashes` field in `TxEnv` is different.
+After printing the struct and size, we found that the actual shift is 48 bytes, which means the `blob_hashes` field in `TxEnv` is 48 bytes ahead of the expected position of the JIT Compiler.
+This causes the calculated memory address of `blob_hashes[i]` to point to the previous field in `TxEnv`, which is `gas_priority_fee`.

 ```txt
 +---------------------------------+--------------------+--------------------+-----------------+